 The network topology you choose for your enterprise should be deeply rooted in your usage requirements.
 The number of nodes you have in your network will determine whether you can make it by using a bus topology or whether you’re going to need to deploy a more complicated mesh or hybrid setup.

-Don’t make the mistake of thinking that some topologies are better than others.
-They all have their advantages and disadvantages depending on the environment they’re applied within.
 Once you’ve given some thought to what topology you want to use you can make the move to deploy it.
 You can also learn more about Documenting a Network Topology Using CDP.